gromnitsky/epub-hyphen/README.md

 $ ./epub-hyphen -h
 Usage: epub-hyphen [options] input [-o output]

-Hyphenate text nodes in epub or xhtml files
+Hyphenate text nodes in epub or stand-alone xhtml files

 Options:
   -V, --version        output the version number
-  -l <str>       a 2-letter default language, if <html lang='xx'> attribute is
+  -l <str>             a 2-letter default language in case <html lang='xx'>
-                 absent; this does NOT override already present lang= attributes
+                       attribute is absent; this does NOT override already present lang= attributes
-  -i <str>       a comma-separated list of tags to ignore; a tag can optionally
+  -i <str>             an additional comma-separated list of tags to ignore; a
-                 include a class name, e.g. `h1,p.program`
-  -o <str>       an output file name (overwrite the contents) --lang-list    list all supported languages
-  -h, --help     display help for command
+                       tag can optionally include a class name, e.g. `h1,p.foo` -o <str>             an output file name (overwrite the contents) --lang-list          print all supported languages --ignored-tags-list  print the default ignored tags list -h, --help           display help for command

 set NODE_DEBUG=epub-hyphen to enable debug log
 ~~~

+When converting epubs:

+* if no `-l` is given, the program tries to detect the
+  default language from epub metadata;
+* always use `-o` in Windows.

 ## Examples